 They’ve already been asking themselves key questions: What can we do?
 How can we get closer to care?
 When we meet with them, they’ve considered various strategies and we can get right to: "Okay, you know you need to do something.
 What's the right thing for you to do?
 Where should we start?
 What populations should we serve?"

 The second is that partnering with an organization like Vera becomes very visible at the highest levels of the organization.
 So the C-suite is engaged and relationships progress more quickly than with other market segments.
 The CEO, Chief Medical Officer, and the head of business development are thinking about these types of partnerships.

-As they explore how to better control how care is delivered, they're paying attention to what some of their peers are doing, including three of our current clients: Blue Cross and Blue Shield of Kansas City with their Spira Care solution, Premera with their Vivacity Care Centers in Spokane, as well as Prominence Health Plan in Reno.
+As they explore how to better control how care is delivered, they're paying attention to what some of their peers are doing, including our current clients like Blue Cross and Blue Shield of Kansas City with their Spira Care solution, and Prominence Health Plan in Reno.

 There's momentum around this approach — they're thinking about it, they're talking about it.
 Therefore, the decision process is faster than what we would typically see in a standard employer sales cycle.